Gitlab CI is a very powerful system of Continuous Integration, with a lot of

 Kudos to the Gitlab team (and others guys who help in their free time) for their awesome work!

-If you have any question or feedback about this blog post, please drop me an email at [email protected] or tweet me :-) Feel free to suggest me to add something, or to rephrase paragraphs in a clearer way (English is not my mother tongue).
+If you have any question or feedback about this blog post, please drop me an email at [email protected] or leave a comment below :-) Feel free to suggest me to add something, or to rephrase paragraphs in a clearer way (English is not my mother tongue).

 Bye for now,

 P.S: if you have found this article helpful and you’d like we write others, do you mind to help us reaching the Ballmer’s peak and buy me a beer?